ethiconchain/ethic-on-chain/design_pattern_decisions.md

 #### Secure Ether Transfer

 - Utilisation : OUI
-- We will use it in the way we need to think which method (among send, transfer and call.value) is the most appropriate if we have to send tokens.
 - nous devons réfléchir à la meilleure méthode / la plus appropriée en cas de transfert de tokens (parmi les méthodes send, transfer et call.value)
 - Exemple d'utilisation : ...